awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.t3** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 T3 instances are configured for Unlimited mode\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 We recommend using these instance classes only for development and test servers, or other non\-production servers\.
 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 T2 instances can be configured for Unlimited mode\.
 We recommend using these instance classes only for development and test servers, or other non\-production servers\.

+**Note**
+We recommend using the T DB instance classes only for development and test servers, or other non\-production servers\.
+For more detailed recommendations for the T instance classes, see [Using T instance classes for development and testing](AuroraMySQL.BestPractices.md#AuroraMySQL.BestPractices.T2Medium)\.

 For DB instance class hardware specifications, see [Hardware specifications for DB instance classes for Aurora](#Concepts.DBInstanceClass.Summary)\.

 ## Supported DB engines for DB instance classes<a name="Concepts.DBInstanceClass.SupportAurora"></a><a name="instance_classes"></a>